osp-ottogroup/oracle-db_docker/README.md

 In addition to the raw DB instance you may build an additional image based on step 3 enriched with business structures.

-Due to Docker's "copy on write" implementation at file level each data file is cloned at DB start during update of some header bytes.
+Due to Docker's "copy on write" implementation at file level for the "overlay2" storage driver each data file is cloned at DB start during update of some header bytes.
-Using multistage builds for Docker images prevents from increasing the size of each image by the size of the datafiles.
+Using multistage builds with single-layer Docker images prevents from increasing the size of each image by the size of the datafiles.<br/>
+As an alternative you may use the "devicemapper" storage driver in direct-lvm mode, which does copy on write at block level.
+However,  the "devicemapper" storage driver is marked deprecated in favor of "overlay2".

 ### Example for 12.1.0.2 EE
 Build a new image with: